Blog

 Sometimes people ask me: "Marc, why do you do what you do?"
 Why do I work with dogs and their people every day - and why do I love this work so much?
 The answer is simple - and at the same time profound: I believe that it doesn't really matter what you do in life.
 What matters is how you do it - and with what attitude.

-Freedom - the most misunderstood word in the world
+Freedom - the most misunderstood word

 Many people have a misunderstanding when it comes to freedom.
 They believe that freedom means having no limits - being able to do whatever you want.
 That sounds tempting, almost romantic.
 But this idea is an illusion.